-In the World Iconography Camp, students will get to try for themselves different fold iconography traditions that have developed in Orthodox Christian countries.
-For example, peasants in 19th century Transylvania (part of Romania) had access to glass rather than wood and sometimes formed glass iconography workshops within the family; one member grinding pigment, one designing the icons, and others mixing in the egg yolk and applying the colors.
-These icons were painted in backward order – it is also called “Reverse Glass Iconography” and flipped over at the end-allowing the glass to serve as a protective layer, and they were placed on shiny silver or gold paper in lieu of real gold leaf.
+Glass iconography flourished in 19th century Transylvania (part of Romania).
+Sometimes glass iconography workshops formed within the family: one member grinding pigment, one designing the icons, and others mixing in the egg yolk and applying the colors.
+These icons were painted in backwards order-it is also called “Reverse Glass Iconography” and flipped over at the end-allowing the glass to serve as a protective layer.
+They were then placed on shiny silver or gold paper in lieu of real gold leaf.
 Though far from artistic training centers such as Constantinople, these icons express a vividness of spirituality that is also fully within the canonical tradition.
 For more information about Glass icon, see the Glass Icon Page of Mrs. Sider-Rose’s website

 * Required materials